squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 # Making a Pull Request

-You can contribute to Material for MkDocs by making a [pull request] that will be reviewed by developers and integrated into the main repository when the changes made are approved.
+You can contribute to Material for MkDocs by making a [pull request] that will be reviewed by maintainers and integrated into the main repository when the changes made are approved.
 You can contribute bug fixes, changes to the documentation, or new functionality you have developed.